ourcodeorg/ourcode/README.md

 - In the cygwin terminal, `cd` to the working directory.
 - Follow the commands at the linux section.

+If these techniques do not work on your windows pc, try the following:

+- In the cygwin terminal, run `make` and `make db` to start the db.
+- Run `make windows` to start the backend server.
+- Open a new tab and run `make frontend` to start the frontend server.

 ## Coding Guidelines

 - All code should be reviewed by peer